kcc-nma-art285/syllabus/README.md

 ## Materials
 All students are required to have hosting space to post their assignments, internship documentation, and ultimately their final presentation.
-Students are required to purchase a hosting plan with a third party hosting provider.
+Students can purchase a hosting plan with a third party hosting provider or utilize Git & GitHub for free static site hosting (GitHub does not include domain name services).

 Past students have purchased hosting plans from hosting providers such as Bluehost and GoDaddy (these are just a few of many hosting providers available).
 Plans should include ample disk space (ie. more than 2GB or unlimited), support for CGI, PHP, and MySQL, multiple domain hosting (to host more than one site), one-click install/support for popular CMS options (Wordpress, Joomla, Drupal, etc), and a low, competitive price (an example rate is around $3-$5/month – this is subject to change based upon current trends for hosting prices).

 Additional materials may include an external hard drive or thumbnail drive with a minimum capacity of 4 GB.